Bill Rodgers (outfielder)

+Biography

 Rodgers is one of many ballplayers who only appeared in the major leagues during World War II.
 He made his major league debut on September 27, 1944 in a road game against the Boston Braves at Braves Field.
 He played in one more game that season, and in his one appearance in right field recorded no chances.
 Rodgers played in just one big league game in 1945 (April 21), going 1-for-1 as a pinch hitter against the Chicago Cubs at Forbes Field.

 In a career total of three games he was 2-for-5 (.400) with one run scored.
 On November 5, 1946 he was drafted by the New York Yankees from the Pirates in the 1946 minor league draft, but never again made it to the major leagues.

+Death

 Rodgers died at the age of 79 in Worcester, Massachusetts.